Copyright © 2023 Greenalls Gin

 What if someone was to put the entire bottle (paper and plastic liner) in their paper recycling bin at home?

 If someone was to put the entire bottle, plastic liner included, into the paper waste stream, then the bottle will breakdown in the pulping process and the liner will detach easily.
 It will then be removed along with the other inclusions in the process.
 This again can be collected and recycled if an infrastructure exists.

 Will the full Greenall’s range be available in the new paper bottle?

 We are launching Greenall’s Original London Dry Gin in the paper bottle format in a standard 70cl size, first available on shelf in Sainsbury’s in October.
 We will be also keeping our glass bottle in the range, however, we are looking at our long-term sustainability strategy and carbon footprint as we finalise our roadmap to becoming a net zero emissions brand.

 How much carbon saving do you envisage this paper bottle bringing for Greenall’s?

-With Greenall’s new paper bottle having a carbon footprint up to 6 times lower (84%) than our glass bottle, we envisage the carbon saving per bottle to be approximately 466kg of CO2.
-To put this into perspective, this means that if 10,000 of our new paper bottles were used in place of our glass bottle, the carbon saving would equate to 4,663 tons of CO2.
-This is the equivalent of:
+With Greenall’s new paper bottle having a carbon footprint up to 6 times lower (84%) than our glass bottle, we envisage the carbon saving per bottle to be approximately 466g of CO2e.
+To put this into perspective, this means that if 10 million of our new paper bottles were used in place of our old glass bottle, the carbon saving would equate to 4,663 tons of CO2, which is the equivalent of: